 • Decreased body weight and appetite

-• Blood coagulates slowly, fractures (metastases in the bones) often occur.
+• Blood clots slowly, and fractures (bone metastases) often occur.

-• The appearance of attacks of severe coughing, often with sputum, sometimes with blood and pus.
+• The appearance of seizures severe cough, often with sputum, sometimes with blood and pus.

-• The appearance of severe pain in the chest, which directly speaks of damage to nearby tissues, since there are no pain receptors in the lungs themselves.
+• The appearance of severe pain in the chest, which directly indicates damage to nearby tissues, since there are no pain receptors in the lungs themselves.

-• Symptoms of cancer also include heavy breathing and shortness of breath, if the cervical lymph nodes are affected, difficulty in speaking is felt.
+• Symptoms of cancer also include heavy breathing and shortness of breath if affected. cervical lymph nodes, difficulty speaking is felt.

-For small cell lung cancer, which develops rapidly and affects the body in a short time, only 2 stages of development are characteristic:
+For small cell cancer lungs, which develops rapidly and affects the body in a short time, there are only 2 stages of development:

-• limited stage, when cancer cells are localized in one lung and tissues located in the immediate vicinity.
+• limited stage, when cancer cells are localized in one lung and tissues located in close proximity.

-• an extensive or extensive stage, when the tumor metastasizes to an area outside the lung and to distant organs.
+• extensive or extensive stage, when the tumor metastasizes to areas outside the lung and to distant organs.

-The clinical manifestations of lung cancer depend on the primary location of the neoplasm.
+Clinical manifestations of lung cancer depend on the primary location of the tumor.
 At the initial stage, most often the disease is asymptomatic.
-In later stages, general and specific signs of cancer may appear.
+In later stages, general and specific signs cancer.

-The early, early symptoms of lung cancer are nonspecific and usually do not cause anxiety, these include:
+Early, first symptoms of lung cancer are not specific and usually do not cause alarm, these include:

 • unmotivated fatigue